All News Blog Videos

 • Requests for deletion

-If your ACRO has been signed by an official, an apostille can be affixed to the document by the Foreign, Commonwealth and Development Office (FCDO) directly.
+If your ACRO Certificate has been signed by an official, an apostille can be affixed to the document by the Foreign, Commonwealth and Development Office (FCDO) directly.
 In this case, there is no requirement for getting it notarised.
+Some countries may also have no notarisation requirement for ACRO Certificates.

-We can handle the notarising of your ACRO if it requires one.
-We can also facilitate any legalisation your ACRO might need and give you free advice on what is the best way to be able to use your ACRO.
+We can handle the notarising of your ACRO Certificate if it is required.
+We can also facilitate any legalisation your ACRO Certificate might need and give you free advice on what is the best way to be able to use your certificate.

-ACRO Police Certificates are likely the ACRO service you have already heard of if you are planning to emigrate from the UK.
-You will need a Police Certificate if you are moving to another country, particularly if you want to work there.
+ACRO Police Certificates are the most common form of ACRO document, as several countries require them as a way to check your criminal history.
+You will need an ACRO Police Certificate if you are moving to another country, particularly if you want to work there.

 The certificate details whether you, as the applicant, have a criminal record in the UK.
 Impending prosecutions and offences currently under investigation also appear on the Police Certificate.
 Furthermore, if you have a criminal conviction in a foreign country that has been previously disclosed in the UK, this will be on your certificate.